knative/docs/docs/eventing/broker/rabbitmq-broker/README.md

 # Creating a RabbitMQBroker object

-This topic describes how to create a RabbitMQBroker.
+This topic describes how to create a RabbitMQBroker object.

 ## Prerequisites